-Sci-Fi Nerd: Commentary, reflection and accolades from a fan’s point of view on all things sci-fi and fantasy on a daily schedule of themes:
+Sci-Fi Nerd: Commentary, reflection, and accolades from a fan’s point of view on all things sci-fi and fantasy

 Vin Diesel’s anti-hero has carved out a unique niche in science fiction.

-After 15 years this film remains a fan favorite, and enjoys a status of being a cult classic, and most of the credit for the film enjoying that status is due to the introduction of a unique and interesting character in the form of Riddick (Vin Diesel), a memorable anti-hero of distinction.
+After almost 20 years this film remains a fan favorite and enjoys a status of being a cult classic, and most of the credit for the film enjoying that status is due to the introduction of a unique and exciting character in the form of Riddick (Vin Diesel), a memorable anti-hero of distinction.

 He is the protagonist of this first entry into the franchise.
 Riddick is an outer space bad-ass, super stealthy and deadly.
 He has skills.
-A flesh and blood Terminator, when called for, he is also a skilled hunter/tracker.
-He has his own code of morality, which means in some cases he has been a convict, and even a murderer.
-Yet despite this, he is sometimes shown to perform moral or even atypically heroic actions, usually against his own better judgment and survivalist nature.
-You could say he’s a sociopath with an occasional heart of gold, when it suits him.
+A flesh and blood Terminator, when needed.
+He is also a skilled hunter/tracker.
+He has his own code of morality, which means he has been a convict and even a murderer.
+Despite this, he is sometimes shown to perform moral or even atypically heroic actions, usually against his own better judgment and survivalist nature.
+You could say he’s a sociopath with an occasional heart of gold when it suits him.

-Riddick is a Furyan, a member of a warrior race obliterated by a military campaign that left Furya desolate, and is one of the last of his kind.
-One of his most defining features are his eyes, a characteristic inherent in a certain caste of his species (The Alpha-Furyans), although he implies in Pitch Black that they were “shined” by a back-alley surgical operation.
-This allows him to see in the dark with no difficulty at all, but also renders his eyes incredibly sensitive to concentrated light, therefore he wears tinted welding goggles for protection.
+Riddick is a Furyan, a member of a warrior race obliterated by a military campaign that left Furya desolate, and nearly uninhabitable.
+Riddick is one of the last of his kind.
+One of his most defining features is his eyes, a characteristic inherent in a particular caste of his species (The Alpha-Furyans), although he implies in Pitch Black that they were “shined” by a back-alley surgical operation.
+This physical feature allows him to see in the dark with no difficulty at all but also renders his eyes incredibly sensitive to concentrated light; therefore he wears tinted welding goggles for protection.
 Riddick was once a mercenary, then part of a security force, and later on a soldier.
 He is also an experienced pilot.
-This guy is just plain fun to watch when he goes into action.
+This guy is plain fun to watch when he goes into action.

-In Pitch Black he soon proves to be a formidable, dangerous and capable individual.
-Riddick escapes after being captured, when the spaceship he is being transported on is damaged by comet debris, and makes an emergency crash landing on an empty desert planet.
+In Pitch Black, he soon proves to be a formidable, dangerous and capable individual.
+Riddick escapes after the spaceship his captors are transporting him on is damaged by comet debris.
+The ship makes an emergency crash landing on an empty desert planet.
 However, when extended nightfall envelops the planet due to an eclipse, predatory alien creatures begin attacking the survivors, and Riddick joins forces with the surviving crew and other passengers to develop a plan to escape the planet.
-Because of his skills Riddick quickly rises to a position of leadership in the now hunted group of survivors.
+Because of his skills, Riddick quickly rises to a position of leadership in the now hunted group of survivors.

-Diesel has reprised the role in a sequel titled The Chronicles of Riddick (2004), and another film simply titled Riddick (2013).
-Other reprisals of the role include voice over work for animated films and video games.
+Diesel has reprised the role in a sequel titled The Chronicles of Riddick (2004), and another film titled merely Riddick (2013).
+Other reprisals of the character include voice-over work for animated movies and video games.